IshanDigra/HLD-Content/17-interview-tips/README.md

 - You can tell the interviewer you want to skip back-of-the-envelope estimation for now
 - Return to it later if time permits or if needed for design decisions

+**High Level Design:**
+- For the initial High level design just keep a Single client Server and Database system and map APIs.
+- For the high level design we jsut need to look our APIs and map those to the above model.

 ---

 ## Back of the Envelope Calculation